jnyryan/scancode-demo/readme.md

 # Testing

-	To run and test it locally run the command rackup
+	To run and test it locally run these commands bundle install
+		rackup

+	Then open browser on http://127.0.0.1:9393